-A Professional Valuer shall be engaged by the municipality to undertake the valuations.
+A Professional Valuer or Internal Valuer who possess proper qualification and experience shall be engaged by the municipality to undertake the valuations.

-If the Council of the municipality resolves to construct or develop a property for future use as an investment property, such property shall in every respect be accounted for as an ordinary fixed asset until it is ready for its intended use - where after it shall be reclassified as an investment asset.
+If the Council of the municipality resolves to construct or develop a property for future use as an investment property, such property shall in every respect be accounted for as an investment asset.